 DEAD DAY DATES

-The souls of the dead are allowed to return to their homes where relatives receive them with offerings from 31 from October to 2 in November.
+The souls of the dead are allowed to return to their homes where relatives receive them with offerings from October 31 to November 2.
 According to the tradition:

 - the 31 October day the children are celebrated and it's called Angelitos Day (Uh Janal Palal in maya).

-- the 1 day of November to adults, is the so-called Day of the Dead (U Janal Nucuch Uinicoob)
+- on November 1 to adults, is the so-called Day of the Dead (U Janal Nucuch Uinicoob)

 - y November's 2 is for all souls, known as All Saints' Day (U Janal Pixanoob).
 November's 2 day is also known as misa pixán, for being the day that the mass is celebrated, in many occasions in the same cemetery of the population.